shuye2009/rna-seq-shell/README.md

 Enter: ncore for cluster jobs, default 10 \
 Enter: memory for cluster jobs, default 20

-The first argument specify what operation will be performed.
+The first argument specifies what operation will be performed.

 Each operation has to be run separately.